open-synergy/mdbook-vertical-accountant/src/konfigurasi/accountant-service/penjelasan.md

 #### <a name="field-assurance-service">Assurance Service</a>

-Penanda status assurance service aktif.
+Jasa assurance apabila aktif.
+Jasa non-assurance apabila tidak aktif.

 #### <a name="field-code">Code</a>